-In 2013, GSK and Save the Children formed an ambitious and strategic global partnership combining their expertise, resources and influence to help save the lives of one million children.
+In 2013, we formed an ambitious and strategic global partnership with GSK.
+Using our combined expertise, resources and influence we aim to help save one million children's lives.

-Our multi-layered, shared value partnership incorporates programme work, advocacy and campaigning, employee engagement, marketing initiatives and the research and development of child friendly medicines.
+Our multi-layered, shared value partnership with GSK incorporates programme work, advocacy and campaigning, employee engagement, marketing initiatives and the research and development of child-friendly medicines.

-Since 2011 Save the Children has been a partner of GSK’s initiative to reinvest 20% of the profits it makes in the world’s least developed countries back into projects which strengthen healthcare infrastructure.
+Since 2011, Save the Children has been part of GSK’s initiative to reinvest 20% of the profits it makes in the world’s least developed countries back into projects which strengthen their healthcare infrastructure.

-Together we have helped fund the training of more than 5,000 health workers across West and Central Africa, Sudan, Haiti and Yemen.
+Together, we have helped fund training for more than 5,000 health workers across West and Central Africa, Sudan, Haiti and Yemen.

 Through our partnership, GSK and Save the Children are working together to accelerate the availability of life-saving medicines designed especially for children.

 This includes the antiseptic chlorhexidine – commonly used in mouthwash – which will be reformulated into a gel for cleansing the umbilical cord stump of newborn babies to prevent serious infection, a major cause of newborn death in poor countries.